pkarthik88/ReactNative/README.md

 # Final Submission
-* Please update App.js, IssueList.js and package.json files (and any other required files) into the repository.
+* Please update App.js, IssueList.js and package.json files (and any other required files) into the ReactNativeClient/ folder in the repository.
 TAs will copy and paste these files into their setup to evaluate your project.
+You should not modify the ReactNativeServer folder at all.
 * Final submission is your github classroom repository.
 So, please make sure you make the commits on time.
 * Those new to git: Always remember, *add*, then *commit*, and then *push*